automl/DeepCAVE/docs/plugins/importances.rst

 * **Budgets**: Filter the results to view importance scores specific to certain multi-fidelity budgets, allowing you to analyze how hyperparameter importance varies with budget changes.

 .. warning::
-    As the fANOVA implementation relies on pyrfr, which cannot be applied to constant hyperparameters.
+    The fANOVA implementation relies on pyrfr, which cannot be applied to constant hyperparameters.
     As a workaround, we remove constant hyperparameters before calculation.
     This will break if the configuration space contains any conditions or forbiddens including constant hyperparameters.